heyarjun138/fastapi-project/README.md

-# FastAPI Platform on AWS EKS
+# FastAPI Application on AWS-EKS

 A cloud-native FastAPI microservice deployed on Amazon EKS using Terraform for infrastructure provisioning and Helm for Kubernetes